The Guy from Vought: The Boys (2006–2012)

-In #34, the CEO of Vought-American dies, and it seemed that the Guy From Vought would take his place.
-Instead, by #39, the Guy From Vought allows another generic executive to become CEO, a puppet ruler meant to allow him to maintain his independence and influence affairs behind the scenes.
-The Guy From Vought also takes on Jess Bradley as a protégé and confidant.
-By #61, he seems to have an unguarded moment, admitting he feels he can relax with her.
+When the CEO of Vought-American dies, it seemed at first that the Guy from Vought would take his place.
+However, the Guy from Vought allows another generic executive to become CEO, a puppet ruler meant to allow him to maintain his independence and influence affairs behind the scenes.
+The Guy from Vought also takes on Jess Bradley as a protégé and confidant.
+Later on, he seems to have an unguarded moment, admitting he feels he can relax with her.

-During Homelander's attempted coup d'etat against the United States government in Over the Hill with the Swords of a Thousand Men, the Guy From Vought becomes aware that the Boys and VA had been tricked into a conflict by a third party, ultimately revealed as Black Noir.
-The Guy From Vought offers medical care to a wounded Frenchman and tries to make a deal with Billy Butcher, asking the Boys to take a backseat role while they tried to clean up their "own shit"; Butcher refuses.
+During Homelander's attempted coup d'état against the United States government, the Guy from Vought becomes aware that the Boys and VA had been tricked into a conflict by a third party, ultimately revealed as Black Noir.
+The Guy from Vought offers medical care to the wounded Frenchman and tries to make a deal with Butcher, asking the Boys to take a backseat role while they try to clean up their "own shit"; Butcher refuses.
 After watching the events of Butcher's informational leak onto the World Wide Web, he is confronted by Homelander, who wishes to kill him.
-As an annoyed Guy From Vought keeps calm in front of the insane superhuman, to the point that Homelander declares he may have finally met a real superhuman, the Guy From Vought states he was never impressed by Homelander, and regards Homelander's actions and use of his abilities to be unoriginal and unimpressive.
-After expressing a wish to commit suicide to spare himself Homelander's histrionics, Homelander tells him to "keep watching" and leaves.
+The annoyed Guy from Vought keeps calm in front of the insane superhuman — to the point that Homelander declares that he may have finally met a real superhuman — and states he was never impressed by Homelander, regarding the latter's actions and use of his abilities to be unoriginal and unimpressive, and finishing by expressing a wish to commit suicide to spare himself Homelander's histrionics.
+Homelander tells him to "keep watching" and leaves.

-In The Bloody Doors Off, the Guy From Vought tells Wee Hughie the company can survive the superhuman attack on the White House as they were genuinely uninvolved, growing superhumans as weapons "is disturbing but not yet illegal", and most of the other revelations about them can be shrugged off; he cites WikiLeaks, saying the general public reaction to such things is to say "the world works the way I always suspected".
-However, he knew they could not survive the revelation that they had tried to kill the President, and so when the Boys released everything they had on VA and the superheroes, the Guy From Vought used Jess Bradley as a scapegoat; his plan all along was to blame everything on her.
+In the aftermath of the crisis, the Guy from Vought tells Wee Hughie the company can survive the superhuman attack on the White House as they were genuinely uninvolved, growing superhumans as weapons "is disturbing but not yet illegal", and most of the other revelations about them can be shrugged off; he cites WikiLeaks, saying the general public reaction to such things is to say "the world works the way I always suspected".
+However, he knew they could not survive the revelation that they had tried to kill the President, and so when the Boys released everything they had on VA and the superheroes, the Guy from Vought used Jess Bradley as a scapegoat.
 Hughie then reveals the existence of the V-bombs and threatens to use them if VA approaches any country in the world about weaponizing superheroes.
-The Guy From Vought then meets with his subordinates before seeing the newest superhero team, wearing all-white costumes and going by the name of TRUE, and noting the redressed nature of it, scraps it.
-Realizing Compound V cannot supersede human nature, the Guy From Vought laments that Compound V is a "bad product" and starts to undergo a nervous breakdown in the final issue.
+The Guy from Vought then meets with his subordinates before seeing the newest superhero team, wearing all-white costumes and going by the name of "True", and noting the redressed nature of it, scraps it.
+Realizing Compound V cannot supersede human nature, the Guy from Vought laments that Compound V is a "bad product" and starts to undergo a nervous breakdown in the final issue.